typescript-cheatsheets/vue/README.md

 })
 ```

-### Class Component
+### Class Components
-[Vue Class Components](https://class-component.vuejs.org/) offers an alternative class-style syntax for Vue components and it integrates well with TypeScript.
+[Vue Class Components](https://class-component.vuejs.org/) offers an alternative class-style syntax for Vue components which integrates well with TypeScript.

 To have consistent support for decorators in your Vue components, it's also recomended to install [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator).

-To get started with both libraries, in your existing Vue project, run:
+To get started with both libraries in your existing Vue project, run:
 ```
 npm install --save vue-class-component npm install --save vue-property-decorator
 ```

-You only need to import `vue-property-decorator` into your `.vue`  file as it extends off `vue-class-component`.
+You only need to import `vue-property-decorator` into your `.vue` file as it extends `vue-class-component`.

-You can now write components like this:
+You can now write TS in your components like this:

 ```vue
 <template>